Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Proof of Theorem

 and additionally reweights the policy term by $1/\Delta t_i$.
 Under the clipped log-ratio objective, this yields

 with

 where $\gamma_{t_i} = \frac{\sigma_{t_i}\Omega(t_i)}{\Delta t_i}$.
 Thus, GRPO-Guard explicitly removes the old-policy anchor term.

-\textbf{TempFlow-GRPO.} TempFlow-GRPO introduces \emph{trajectory branching}: starting from a deterministic ODE trajectory, it revisits each intermediate latent $\vx_{t_i}$, injects one-step SDE noise to generate multiple descendants, and then deterministically denoises each descendant to the terminal state for reward evaluation\footnote{Although TempFlow-GRPO presents the sampling order differently, it is functionally equivalent to this interpretation.}.
-This is precisely a multi-particle lookahead estimator in our framework.
+\textbf{TempFlow-GRPO.} TempFlow-GRPO introduces \emph{trajectory branching}: starting from a deterministic ODE trajectory, it revisits each intermediate latent $\vx_{t_i}$, injects one-step SDE noise to generate multiple descendants, and then deterministically denoises each descendant to the terminal state for reward evaluation.
+This is closely related to \emph{vine sampling} used to reduce estimator variance in TRPO~\cite{schulmantrpo2015}, and is precisely a multi-particle lookahead estimator in our framework.
 Note that TempFlow-GRPO does not explicitly average value-guidance vectors; instead, it applies an $L_2$ regression loss to multiple reward-weighted point estimates.
 However, because the gradient of a sum of squared errors is centered at the sample mean, this optimization is functionally equivalent to regressing toward the average of those particle-wise targets.
 Hence, under RSM, TempFlow-GRPO implicitly realizes a zeroth-order lookahead value-guidance estimator with branching width $K_i>1$, together with heuristic temporal reweighting $\gamma(t_i)=\frac{9}{4}\sigma_{t_i}$.
 This yields

 \textbf{BranchGRPO.} BranchGRPO likewise uses multiple descendants to estimate a zeroth-order lookahead guidance term, but differs from TempFlow-GRPO in that its branching is \emph{recursive} rather than one-step from each revisited parent latent.
 Under the same RSM view, it therefore realizes a multi-particle estimator form: